ESR-LSRI/2023_NoahL/dailyLogbook.md

 Add data from SNOTEL sites to my program.
 Analyze data from 2023, if we have it.
 Try a polynomial regression model.

 ### Summary
 Gathered data from SNOTEL sites for comparison.
 I graphed it alongside the snow depth data from the iButton sensors.
 I graphed a few different SNOTEL locations to see which matched up the best.
-999 and 910, Marten Ridge and Elbow Lake both aligned with iButton data pretty well. [graph] (./figures/Figure_1.png)
+999 and 910, Marten Ridge and Elbow Lake both aligned with iButton data pretty well. [graph](./figures/Figure_1.png)

 ### Next Steps
 [Regression].
 Calculate how well the plots fit each other.